JunhaoW3/tp/docs/UserGuide.md

 Examples:

-* `list` followed by `reminder 2 h/Meeting on Friday d/2026-04-24 16:00` adds the reminder "Meeting on Friday, due by 2026-04-24 16:00" to the 2nd client in the displayed clients list.
+* `activelist` followed by `reminder 2 h/Meeting on Friday d/2026-04-24 16:00` adds the reminder "Meeting on Friday, due by 2026-04-24 16:00" to the 2nd client in the displayed clients list.

 <box type="success">